 Some Kaiser locations have multiple pharmacies in one building or campus.
 So please be specific which pharmacy location you would like to pick up your prescription so our nurse can call in your prescription correctly.

 Medicaid rules and regulations vary vastly depending on the state.

 Certain states will only cover prescriptions if your provider is a licensed medicaid provider in your state.
 If this is the case, then the cost of your prescription won’t be covered, since our providers aren’t licensed Medicaid providers.

 Doxycycline coverage varies depending on your state.
-Some states cover it; other states cover only a short supply (10-14 days) is covered; still other states don’t cover it at all.
-If your state only covers a short supply or none at all, you have the option of using a GoodRx.com coupon and paying the cash price.
+Some states cover it, some states cover only an “emergency supply” (10-14 days) and some states don’t cover it at all.
+If your state only covers a short supply or none at all, you have the option of discussing prescribing an oral antibiotic treatment with your in-person medicaid provider.